omundy/learn-computers/topics/command-line.md

 1. Revisit the learning objectives for this section.
 Did you accomplish the goals in this lesson?
 What questions do you have?

+---

 ## Keep practicing

 Additional commands and prompts to continue learning the command line:

-- Change the text your python file prints and run the script again. **Tip**: Use the up `↑` and down `↓` arrows on the keyboard to cycle through previous commands.
+- Change the text your python file prints and run the script again. **Tip**: Use the up <kbd>↑</kbd> and down <kbd>↓</kbd> arrows on the keyboard to cycle through previous commands.
-- Try out the autocomplete feature of the shell by typing the first three letters of a filename and pressing `tab`.
+- Try out the autocomplete feature of the shell by typing the first three letters of a filename and pressing <kbd>Tab</kbd>.
 If a file or directory that starts with that name exists the shell will fill it in for you.
 - [16 Terminal commands every user should know](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/)
 - [3 command line games for learning Bash the fun way](https://opensource.com/article/19/10/learn-bash-command-line-games)

+---

 ## Assessment